QUT-Motorsport-Admin/QUTMS_ChassisController_AVR/README.md

 This link is for the UART comms, it may be updated in the future to include the CANBUS system.
 This document specs out the UART interface that the chassis controller will be using to communicate to the Configuration Software.
 [QUTMS_UART_Packet_Def](https://docs.google.com/spreadsheets/d/1M0LFDXtBvufXvVOvwZmF34SnBRF86Ai6lYGNQQMeDdA/edit?usp=sharing "QUTMS_UART_Packet_Def")

-The following is an early rought diagram
+The following is an early rough diagram

 ![RoughOutline](Chassis_Controller.png)